C2SM/git-course/advanced/Exercise_6_hooks.md

 ## Sharing hooks with your team <a name="sharing"></a>

-Here is the catch that makes all of the above much less useful than it looks.
+The following limitation significantly reduces the usefulness of the setup described above.

 **Task 11.** Run `git status` in the repository.
 Do your hooks show up?
 Would a colleague who clones this repository get them?